Skip to main content

 Educational Goals

-• To establish an environment in which the fellow can develop their skills in both functional and cosmetic facial plastic surgery
+• To establish an environment in which the fellow can develop their skills in both functional and aesthetic facial plastic surgery

-• To equip the fellow with the necessary clinical and surgical tools and techniques to establish their own practice or join an existing department upon completion of fellowship
+• To equip the fellow with the necessary clinical and surgical tools and techniques to establish their own private practice or join an existing academic practice upon completion of fellowship

 • To prepare the fellow thoroughly for a career in either academic or private practice facial plastic and reconstructive surgery